Tinase-nau/FH4-car-IDs/README.md

 # FH4 car IDs
-The full list (CSV) of FH4 cars and their IDs from CarEventMapping.xml
+The full list (CSV) of FH4 cars (885 entries) and their IDs from CarEventMapping.xml